brendokht/ascnd-gg/packages/eslint-config/README.md

-# `@ascnd-gg/eslint-config`
+# ESLint Config

-Collection of internal eslint configurations.
+Collection of internal ESLint configurations for the various applications.